Sphynx Cat Care & Health

 Changing Type/Brand, Moving the Litter Box or Providing a New Litter Tray

-Toileting and a New Kitten
+Toileting & a New Kitten

-Show your kitten where their litter tray is.
+Even so, show your kitten where their litter tray is.
 A good time to show them is immediately after feeding or they have taken a drink.
-Just take him or her to the tray and pop them on top of the litter.
-They will recognise their scent from their birth home and with luck will go right away.That said, be aware that accidents do happen with tiny kittens so be patient and kind.
-Your new kitty may have gotten lost and forgotten where the tray is.
+Just take him or her to the tray & pop them on top of the litter.
+They will recognise their scent from their birth home & with luck will go right away.
+That said, be aware that accidents do happen with tiny kittens so be patient & kind if they do get things wrong.
+Your new kitty may have gotten lost & forgotten where their tray is located.

 INDOORS OR OUT?